 Announcing our Black and Indigenous-owned Business Program

-This month, we’re announcing a new business discount for Black and Indigenous-owned organizations that are Culture Amp customers.
+This month, we're announcing a new business discount for Black and Indigenous-owned organizations that are Culture Amp customers.
 Beginning today, Black and Indigenous-owned organizations will be given a 38% discount on the standard price for our products.
-This discount not only represents the largest discount we currently offer but also reflects the $0.38 wage gap between Black women and White men.
+This discount not only represents the most significant discount we currently offer but also reflects the $0.38 wage gap between Black women and White men.

 We also recognize that not all organizations that support, empower, and uplift the Black and Indigenous communities are profit-oriented.
 While Culture Amp already provides significant discounts to non-profit and educational institutions, we wanted a way to recognize the specific history of exclusion, discrimination, and disempowerment that the Black and Indigenous communities have faced and do our part to help them be effective in their mission.

 To that end, in the coming months, we will introduce a grant program that will provide our products free of charge to non-profit organizations focused on racial justice and uplifting the Black and Indigenous communities.
 Please watch this space, and our anti-racism resources, for more details.